ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Additional Experiment Details

 This baseline is equivalent to \methodname modulo a few critical changes.
 The interface creation step is exactly the same.
 After this step though, \llmbaseline immediately implements each function, without using any input/output guidance about how this function should constructed.
 As it has no seed set, it assumes that the LLM has perfectly implemented each function, and cannot validate whether its production was `good', or just a hallucination.

 \paragraph{Recognition Network Training}

 After the LLM has produced a library of shape abstraction functions, it next advances to the synthetic sampler design stage where it prompts the LLM to produce a \textit{sample\_shape} function.
 However, as \llmbaseline doesn't have access to a seed set, it cannot source in-context examples of how functions can be used to represent seed set shapes.
 This also means that the \textit{sample\_shape} function cannot be improved with our iterative error-correction approach.
-Then, like the full~\methodname system, we can train a recognition network on data produced by randomly sampling this procedure.
+Once the LLM has generated the \textit{sample\_shape} function, we can follow the logic of~\methodname, training a recognition network on data produced by randomly sampling this procedure.

 \paragraph{LLM Usage Experiments}